 - 1 cinnamon stick, broken into three or four pieces

-- 2 jalapeño peppers, split in half lengthwise, stem removed
+- 2 jalapeño peppers, stem removed and halved lengthwise

 - 3 limes, cut into wedges

-Adjust oven rack to middle position and preheat oven to 275 degrees.
+Adjust oven rack to middle position and preheat oven to 275°F (135°C).
 Cut one onion into fine dice and combine with cilantro.
 Refrigerate until needed.
 Split remaining onion into quarters.
 Set aside.
-Season pork chunks with 1 tablespoon salt and place in a 9 by 13 glass casserole dish.
-The pork should fill the dish with no spaces.
+Season pork with 1 tablespoon salt and place in a 9- by 13-inch glass baking dish.
+The pork should fill the dish with no extra space.
 Split orange into quarters and squeeze juice over pork.
-Nestle squeezed orange pieces into casserole.
-Add 2 onion quarters, 4 cloves garlic, bay leaves, and cinnamon stick to casserole.
+Nestle squeezed orange pieces into dish.
+Add 2 onion quarters, 4 cloves garlic, bay leaves, and cinnamon stick to dish.
 Nestle everything into an even layer.
 Pour vegetable oil over surface.
 Cover dish tightly with aluminum foil and place in oven.
 Cook until pork is fork tender, about 3 1/2 hours.

-Set large fine-meshed strainer 1 quart liquid measure or bowl.
-Using tongs, remove orange peel, onion, garlic, cinnamon stick, and bay leaves from pork.
-Transfer pork and liquid to strainer.
+Set large fine-mesh strainer over a 1-quart liquid measuring cup or bowl.
+Using tongs, remove and discard orange peel, onion, garlic, cinnamon stick, and bay leaves.
+Transfer pork, rendered fat, and cooking liquid to strainer.
 Let drain for 10 minutes.
-Transfer pork back to casserole.
-You should end up with about 1/2 cup liquid and 1/2 cup fat.
-Using a flat spoon or de-fatter, skim fat from surface and add back to pork.
+Transfer pork back to baking dish.
+You should end up with about 1/2 cup cooking liquid and 1/2 cup fat.
+Using a flat spoon or fat separator, skim fat from surface and add back to pork.
 Shred pork into large chunks with fingers or two forks.
 Season to taste with salt.
 Refrigerate until ready to serve.
-Transfer remaining liquid to medium saucepot.
+Transfer remaining cooking liquid to medium saucepan.

-Add tomatillos, remaining 2 onion quarters, remaining 2 garlic cloves, and jalapeños to saucepot with strained pork liquid.
-Add water until it is about 1-inch below the top of the vegetables.
+Add tomatillos, remaining 2 onion quarters, remaining 2 garlic cloves, and jalapeños to saucepan with strained pork liquid.
+Add water until it is about 1 inch below the top of the vegetables.
 Bring to a boil over high heat, reduce to a simmer, and cook until all vegetables are completely tender, about 10 minutes.
-Blend salsa with hand blender or in a stand-up blender until smooth.
+Blend salsa with immersion blender or in a countertop blender until smooth.
 Season to taste with salt.
 Allow to cool and refrigerate until ready to use.

-To serve: Place casserole dish with pork 4-inches under a high broiler and broil until brown and crisp on surface, about 6 minutes.
-Remove pork, stir with a spoon to expose new bits to heat, and broil again for 6 more minutes until crisp.
+To serve: Preheat broiler to high with oven rack 4 inches below heating element.
+Broil pork until brown and crisp on surface, about 6 minutes.
+Remove pork, stir with a spoon to expose new bits to heat, and broil again until crisp, 6 more minutes.
 Tent with foil to keep warm.

 To eat, stack two tortillas on top of each other.
 Add two to three tablespoons carnitas mixture to center.
 Top with salsa verde, chopped onions and cilantro, and queso fresco.
 Serve with lime wedges.